-A Community Character Plan is a step past land use to identify how different parts of Vicksburg should look and function.
+The Future Land Use Plan identifies how a Community Character Plan is a step past land use to identify how different parts of Vicksburg should look and function.
 The future land use plan identifies appropriate uses for different parts of the community, and will also establish basic use and density requirements.
 Other important factors which create community character include the look and feel of streets, how buildings look and function, how uses relate to each other, and the overall intensity of uses.

-This Community Character Plan recognizes that there are many districts that exist in Vicksburg - the traditional village residential; the more contemporary neighborhoods found to the north and south; the downtown core; and the varying redevelopment areas.
+This Future Land Use Plan recognizes that there are many districts that exist in Vicksburg-the traditional village residential; the more contemporary neighborhoods found to the north and south; the downtown core; and the varying redevelopment areas.
 Each of these land use areas has a different combination of design, use and density that create the different contexts.
 The purpose of the Community Character Plan is to identify all of the component parts that add up to create character, not just use and density.

-COMPONENTS OF THE COMMUNITY CHARACTER PLAN
+COMPONENTS OF THE FUTURE LAND USE PLAN